fplonka/git-cluster/README.md

 python git-cluster.py https://github.com/nodejs/node --num-iterations 20000 --output node.html
 ```

-Run git-cluster on a local repo, using the default 100000 iterations, enabling GPU acceleration, and caching computed data so that when you run git-cluster on the repo next time, you don't have to clone it again:
+Run git-cluster on a local repo, using the default 100000 iterations, enabling GPU acceleration, and caching computed data so that when you run git-cluster on this repo next time, you don't have to clone it again:

 ```bash
 python git-cluster.py /path/to/local/repo --use-gpu --use-cache